alexey-v-paramonov/sc_website/content/en/docs/system/backup.md

 **On the *old* server**:

+1. [Update](/docs/system/upgrade) to the latest version of Streaming.center: `bash <(wget -qO- https://streaming.center/dist/update.sh)`
-1. Create a full backup of all accounts
+2. Create a full backup of all accounts
 {{< highlight bash  >}}
 cd /opt/bin
 python3 sc_backup all
 {{< / highlight >}}

+Keep in mind that you have to have enought disk space to create a full backup.

 **On the *new* server**: